jhunkeler/stsci.sphere/doc/source/user.rst

 - Numpy 1.4 or later

-- PyFITS

-- PyWCS

-- STWCS
+- astropy 0.3 or later

 Coordinate representation
 -------------------------